mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_curve.rst

 .. image:: /images/en/Animation_curves_1.png

 Opacity should create a bright red curve line in the docker.
-On the left, in the layer list, you will see that the active layer has an outline of it's properties: A red 'opacity' has appeared.
+On the left, in the layer list, you will see that the active layer has an outline of its properties: A red 'opacity' has appeared.
 Pressing the red dot will hide the current curve, which'll be more useful in the future when more properties can be animated.

 .. image:: /images/en/Animation_curves_2.png